breyerjs/Automatic_Author_Identification/README.md

 OVERVIEW:

 	For each subdirectory (author) in an input filepath, this program reads in several novels written by that author.
 A subdirectory named test is used as test data.
-Then the program calculates statistics about the writing style of each author's texts, in an attempt to fingerprint the author's writing style.
+The program calculates statistics about the writing style of each author's texts, in an attempt to fingerprint the author's writing style.
 Then, the program uses a Maximum Entropy Classifier to identify the author of the test data--previously unseen novels which are presumed to have